Rarefied air: Taking a healthy breath is now a luxury in California

-“Of the 26, maybe two are okay,” Rivera says of her students.
+“Of the 26, maybe half seem okay,” Rivera says of her students.
 “It makes me sad, makes me upset, and you kind of have to compartmentalize and set it aside."

 But Rivera has also seen how the smoke is affecting the students on the other, much wealthier side of town.
 One of her own children attends a school in a more prosperous neighborhood nearby.
 Those Zoom sessions are different, Rivera says.
 Some of the students are taking their classes from homes in Montana or tropical islands.
-Fancy pools can be seen the background.
+Fancy pools can be seen in the background.

 “The divide is crazy,” she says.